-At the beginning of the year, I led a zone wide experience mapping session.
+At the beginning of 2017, I led a zone wide experience mapping session.
 The activity of mapping builds knowledge and consensus across teams and stakeholders, and the map as artifact allows you to create and support better user/customer experiences.

 Intention of this exercise: